mjaved495/OpenHarvester/README.md

 OpenHarvesters harvest publications metadata from different sources (CrossRef, PubMed and DBLP) and identify publications for an author.

 ```
-Latest Version of the Jar file -   PH-07092018.jar
+Latest Version of the Jar file -   PH-07092018.jar (replace jar file in zip folder if you would like to use the latest version)
 ```

 # How to Run